spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 ## Workshops

-I did not attend the workshops because I had to get an expensive visa to enter China and the time was better spent exploring the wonderful city of Beijing and its delicious food.
+I did not attend the workshops because I had to get an expensive visa to enter China.
+The time was better spent exploring the wonderful city of Beijing and its delicious food.